-The general Palaeontological Sensitivity of the area is Zero to Very High.
-The cumulative impacts of the KTE development and associated infrastructure are considered to be medium pre-mitigation (as the area is not highly fossiliferous) and low post-mitigation, and they fall within the acceptable limits for the project.
+The general Palaeontological Sensitivity of the area is Zero to High.
+The Cumulative impacts of the pipeline development are considered to be medium pre-mitigation (as the area is not highly fossiliferous) and Low post-mitigation and fall within the acceptable limits for the project.
+Therefore, the proposed development will not have damaging impacts on the area's palaeontological resources.